1895–96 FA Cup: Qualifying rounds

 The 16 First Division sides were given byes to the first round, as were Notts County, Darwen, Burton Wanderers, Liverpool, Newton Heath and Woolwich Arsenal from the Second Division.
 The other Second Division sides were entered into the first qualifying round.
-Of those sides, only Grimsby Town, Newcastle United, Crewe Alexandra and Burton Swifts qualified for the competition proper.
+Of those sides, only Grismby Town, Newcastle United, Crewe Alexandra and Burton Swifts qualified for the competition proper.
 Non-league sides Blackpool, Chesterfield, Kettering, Tottenham Hotspur, Millwall Athletic and Southampton St Mary's also qualified, with Tottenham Hotspur and Kettering appearing at this stage for the first time.

 First round proper

 The First Round Proper contained sixteen ties between 32 teams.
 The matches were played on Saturday, 1 February 1896.
 Two matches were drawn, with the replays taking place in the following midweek.